EvanHahn/evanhahn-dot-com/about/index.md

 ---
 Hi.
 I'm Evan Hahn.
 I like web programming and Sriracha sauce.

-I'm from the fine town of Palo Alto, California, and I'm currently in my fourth year of [computer science at the University of Michigan][1].
+I'm from the fine town of Palo Alto, California, and I'm currently in my final semester of [computer science at the University of Michigan][1].
 I used to tell people that I was from New Zealand (I had a pretty good fake accent) but I've since stopped doing that.

 If you'd like, take a look at [my projects][2] to get a better idea of the kind of things I've made.
 I'm probably most proud of [the book I published on O'Reilly][3] -- I think I might be the first published author who is also illiterate.